gomtl/golangmontreal.org/content/events/gomtl-04.en.md

 Submit your talks to <a
 href="mailto:team@golangmontreal.org">team@golangmontreal.org</a>.

+-->

+Here are the talks for gomtl-04.

+You can still submit your talks for our next events at <a href="mailto:team@golangmontreal.org">team@golangmontreal.org</a>.

+Make sure to RSVP on our [meetup.com page](http://www.meetup.com/fr-FR/GolangMontreal/events/237496306/) (or through the red widget on this page).

 <!--more-->

 {{% talks %}}

 There will be some food and drink at the event.
 Be there early!
-Make sure to RSVP on our [**meetup.com page**](https://www.meetup.com/GolangMontreal/events/237496306/)

 ### Where